joshithakg/PizzaCatcher_JoshithaKalyani/README.md

 ### Why I Made This Project

-I created PizzaCatcher because I wanted to make something fun, visual, and interactive without being overly complicated.
-I’ve always enjoyed quick, reaction-based games where you can instantly see the results of your actions, so I wanted to make my own version using p5.js.
+I have always enjoyed quick, reaction-based games... so I wanted to make my own version using p5.js!
+I wanted to make something fun and interactive without being overly complicated.

-I was also interested in learning more about game loops, state management, and collision detection. p5.js seemed like the right place to start since it’s beginner-friendly but still flexible enough to make something polished.
+I was also interested in learning more about game loops and collision detection. p5Play  was  the right place to start since it’s beginner-friendly but still flexible enough to make something polished.

-On top of that, I thought a pizza theme would make it more lighthearted and fun.
-Everyone knows pizza, and catching toppings felt like a playful twist that would make the project stand out.
+PLus, I thought a pizza theme would make it way more interesting and would stand out!!

 ###  How I Made It

-This project was built entirely in p5.js using the p5.play library for sprite handling and collisions.
+I built PizzaCatcher entirely in p5.js, using the p5.play library to handle sprites and collisions.
+Here’s the gist of what I did:

-*Key steps in development:

-- Game setup and sprites: I created sprites for the catcher and the falling toppings.
+- Game setup and sprites: I created sprites for the catcher and the falling toppings (using images I found on google).
 The catcher is controlled using the left and right arrow keys.
 The toppings (tomato, pepperoni, and cheese) fall from random positions at the top of the screen.

 - Scoring system: Each topping has a score value.
 Cheese is a special case with a higher bonus value.

 - Timer and states: I set up different game states ("start", "play", and "end") so the player can start the game, play it, and then see a summary when it’s over.

-- Visual feedback: I added confetti system that triggers when toppings are captured or missed.
+- Visual Ideas: I added a confetti system that triggers when toppings are caught (or when the cheese topping is caught!).

-- Restart logic: When the game ends, the player can click to restart and try again without having to refresh the page.
+- Restart: When the game ends, the player can click to restart and try again without having to refresh the page :).

 ###  What I Struggled With

 I ran into a few challenges while building this game:

 - Collision detection: Getting the falling toppings to consistently register as “caught” when they hit the plate was harder than expected.
-I had to fine-tune the collider shape and make sure the sprite boundaries matched the visible images.
+I had to ajust the collider shape multiple times and make sure the sprite boundaries matched the visible images.

 - Performance with confetti: My first version of the confetti effect caused lag because it spawned too many particles.
 I optimized it by reducing the number of confetti pieces and limiting their lifetime.